numcommand/num/CONTRIBUTING.md

 ## Contributing help by using a pull request

-We love pull requests for improvments to the project.
+We love pull requests for improvements to the project.

-There are three easy steps:

-1. Fork the repo.

-  * Before you do any work please run our existing tests to make sure the code runs cleanly.

-2. Work as you like.

-   * Please create tests.
-This helps us know that all your code runs cleanly.

-3. Push to your fork and submit a pull request.
+Fork the repo, add your work, and send us a pull request.
+If you are able, add tests too.

-   * We'll take a look as soon as we can; this is typically within a business day.

-Thank you again!
+## Contributing help via email

+If you want to reach us by email, please email num@numcommand.com.

+Email is good for any kind of one-on-one contact.

+## Contributing security alerts

+Please email num@numcommand.com and include "SECURITY" in the subject line.

+If the security is an emergency, please also message the lead developer's mobile phone at 415-317-2700.